ibm-cloud-docs/cloud-object-storage/api-reference-buckets.md

 ## Configure a GET bucket inventory
 {: #compatibility-api-get-bucket-inventory}

-A `GetBucketInventoryConfiguration` issued to a bucket with the proper parameters .
+A `GetBucketInventoryConfiguration` issued to a bucket with the proper parameters.

 **Syntax**